 What is the weight limit (child's weight + weight of the child restraint) for using the Tether Anchor with the seat belt to attach a forward facing child restraint?
 Weight limit of the Child Restraint Always use the tether anchor when using the seat belt to install a forward facing child restraint, up to the recommended weight limit of the child restraint.
 Can the rear-facing child restraint touch the back of the front passenger seat?
 Yes Contact between the front passenger seat and the child restraint is allowed, if the child restraint manufacturer also allows contact.
 Can the head restraints be removed?
-Yes Second row outboard positions only, third row all positions.
-Can the buckle stalk be twisted to tighten the seat belt against the belt path of the child restraint?
+Yes The 2nd row head restraints on bench and fixed quad seats are removable.
+2nd row stow 'n go head restraints are not removable.
+The 3rd row center head restraint is remov- able in all vehicles.
+Can the buckle stalk be twisted to tighten the seat belt against the seat belt path of the child restraint?
 Yes In positions with cinching latch plates (CINCH), the buckle stalk may be twisted up to 3 full turns.
-Do not twist the buckle stalk in a seating position with an ALR retractor.
+Do not twist the buckle stalk in a seating position with an ALR re- tractor.